|

 a list of Rhode Island algae published in 1871.
 He became especially

-interested in the study of Carex and developed into an expert
+interested in the study of Carex and became an expert

-Geological Exploration of the 40th Parallel led by Clarence King.
+Geological Exploration of the 40th Parallel which was led by Clarence King.

 He built up a private herbarium and botanical library and carried